nickspiker/vsf/README.md

 # VSF (Versatile Storage Format)

 VSF is an open-standard for data storage and representation.
-Designed for efficiency, security, and adaptability, VSF aims to provide a complete and unified solution for storing and managing any type of data, from simple values to complex structures like images or 3D objects.
+Designed for efficiency, security, and adaptability, VSF tries to provide a complete and unified solution for storing and managing any type of data, from simple values to complex structures like images or 3D objects.

 ## Key Features

 - Optimized for efficiency and compact size
-- Built-in security and integrity measures
+- Built-in security and validity
 - Transparent data exchange
 - Unified metadata framework
 - Spectral accuracy in colour and data representation
 - Proof of authenticity and chain of trust
-- Future-proof design for technological advances
+- Future-proof-ish? design for technological advances

 ## Supported Data Types